Deadline: This funding opportunity is closed.

 Awards will be made for a maximum of $1500 each.
 The purpose of the fellowship is to help cover travel and/or living expenses in the South Caucasus.

 During their stay in the South Caucasus, the fellow is expected to give an ARISC-sponsored presentation on a subject related to their research.
 The fellow will acknowledge ARISC in any publication that emerges from the research carried out during the fellowship.

-Application requirements: Please send a complete application including the application form*, a project statement of not more than 3 pages, work schedule, itemized budget (see sample here), and curriculum vitae, by Friday, January 8, 2021, to firstname.lastname@example.org, with the subject, “ARISC Graduate/Postdoctoral Fellowship.”
+Please send a complete application including the application form*, a project statement of not more than 3 pages, work schedule, itemized budget (see sample here), and curriculum vitae to firstname.lastname@example.org, with the subject, “ARISC Graduate/Postdoctoral Fellowship.”
 Two letters of recommendation must also be submitted directly to ARISC from the recommenders.
-All information must be received by Friday, January 8, 2021, in order for the applicant to be considered for the fellowship.
+We accept applications on a rolling basis and applicants are notified of the decision within four weeks of submitting a complete application.

 Special notes during Coronavirus pandemic: